gtiosclub/gtios.club/tutorials/notes/part1.md

 ---
+layout: tutorial_pages
+part: 1
-title: Part 1 - Creating your Xcode Project
+title: Creating your Xcode Project
-permalink: notes-part1.html
+permalink: /notes-part-1/
-sidebar: tutorials
 ---

 In this tutorial you will be creating a notes app which has two screens: